Alfresco/alfresco-ansible-deployment/docs/SECRETS.md

 # Secrets

-This page describe which secrets and how they can be managed in our playbook.
+This page describe how secrets are securely managed in our playbook.
+It also serves as a comprehensive list of credentials in case you want to populated them manually.

 Links to the official documentation relevant for this subject: